flutter/devtools/packages/devtools_app/lib/src/screens/memory/panes/leaks/LEAK_TRACKING.md

 ### Glossary

-**GC**: garbage collection
+**GC**: garbage collection.

-**Memory Leak**: progressive usage of more and more memory by an application
+**Memory Leak**: progressive usage of more and more memory by an application, for example repetedly creating and not disposing a listener.

-**Memory Bloat**: use of more memory than is necessary for optimal performance
+**Memory Bloat**: use of more memory than is necessary for optimal performance, for example using too large images or not canceling a stream.

-**Object's Retaining Path**: path from the object to a root object that prevents the object from being GCed
+**Object's Retaining Path**: path from the object to a root object that prevents the object from being GCed.

 ### Leak Types